donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/privacy_policy.md

+# Current Privacy Policy

+## Terms and Conditions ("Terms")

+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the Donders-Institutute Research Data Managment Service (the "Service") operated by the Donders Institute, Radboud University ("us", "we", or "our").
+Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
+These Terms apply to all visitors, users and others who access or use the Service.

+By accessing or using the Service you agree to be bound by these Terms.
+If you disagree with any part of the terms then you may not access the Service.Content

+### Content

+Our Service allows you to archive and share and otherwise make available certain information, text, graphics, videos, or other material ("Content").
+You are responsible for the ...

+### Changes

+We reserve the right, at our sole discretion, to modify or replace these Terms at any time.

+### Contact us

+If you have any questions about these Terms, please contact us.

-# Privacy Policy
+# Future Privacy Policy

-FIXME

 ## Minutes of a meeting on 28-4-2016 involving Robert & Eric

 From a legal perspective, we must distinguish between two types of personal data:

 1. Information that was obtained from the user’s Identity Provider
 2. All other personal data.

 For the DI RDM Repository, this second category pertains to all identifiable information generated in interaction with the repository.
 Following the GEANT Data Protection Code of Conduct (https://wiki.surfnet.nl/pages/viewpage.action?pageId=46793534), the first category will be called user attributes.

 The following is enforced by the GEANT Data Protection Code of Conduct (GDPCC):